pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 It's been long overdue... but here it is: Pencil2D release 0.7.0!

-We've been working on this release for more than two years, a release which packs **more than 450 commits**, and boy do we have things to show!
+We've been working on this release for more than two years, a release which packs **nearly 500 commits**, and boy do we have things to show!
 A much awaited re-designed camera system, timeline dragging and exposure improvements, adjustable layer opacity, repositioning content of multiple frames, perspective grids and more.

 <!-- excerpt end -->